-In Key Stage 4 pupils have the opportunity to study Animal Care as a vocational option.
-We currently follow the ABC specification leading to the Level 1 award/certificate in Practical Small Animal Care Skills.
+In Key Stage 4 and Sixth Form pupils have the opportunity to study Animal Care as a vocational option.
+We currently follow the ABC specification leading to the Level 1 Award/ Certificate in Practical Small Animal Care Skills.

-Within the school we have access to a wide range of small animal species – invertebrates (large spiders and insects), fish (both marine and freshwater, including piranha!), amphibians (frogs, toads and newts), reptiles (snakes, lizards, turtles and tortoises), birds (chickens) and mammals (rabbits, guinea pigs and chinchillas).
-A dislike of one particular group of animals is not a bar to pursuing this course….for example, a pupil who does not like spiders and insects should not feel that they cannot take part, since there are many other animals available to work with and we can adapt the work that they do to suit their preferences.
+Within the school we have access to a wide range of small animal species – invertebrates (large spiders and insects), fish (both marine and freshwater, including piranha!), reptiles (snakes, lizards, turtles and tortoises), birds (chickens and soon ducks!) and mammals (rabbits, guinea pigs, chinchillas, gerbils- just to name a few).
+A dislike of one particular group of animals is not a bar to pursuing this course….for example, a pupil who does not like spiders and insects should not feel that they cannot take part, since there are many other animals available to work with, and we can adapt the work that they do to suit their preferences.

 - Principles of the care of animals

 - Recognising the types and body parts of small animals

 - Assisting with animal accommodation

 - Assisting with animal feeding

 - Assisting with maintaining the health and well-being of animals